 Castel Sant Angelo

-The fortress of Rome, which was also papal palace and prison, is a visit that should not go unnoticed among the wonders of Rome.
-Located near the Vatican, this castle houses secrets inside such as breathtaking views of the city, its subway mausoleum, or its labyrinth of corridors.
+The fortress of Rome, which was also a papal palace and prison, is a visit that should not go unnoticed among the wonders of Rome.
+Located near the Vatican, this castle houses secrets inside such as breathtaking views of the city, its subway mausoleum or its labyrinth of corridors.
 It is one of the favorite visits for those traveling to Rome with children.

 Other places of interest

 - The Treasure Museum of the Basilica of St. John Lateran

 - The cloister of the Basilica of St. Paul Outside the Walls

 - All the sights of the Rome Pass in the Omnia Card 72 hours version.

 The Rome Sightseeing Bus and the Omnia Card

 Although I always say that Rome is a city to be enjoyed on foot, it is also true that this can be tiring after several days of sightseeing.
 If you ever get tired of walking from one place to another, remember that the Omnia Card includes the city sightseeing bus on board of which you will visit the main sights in a panoramic tour while a guide explains them to you.

 - Piazza Navona - Santa Agnese in Agone - Piazza Navona